EliEladElrom/cra-template-must-have-libraries/template/README.md

 ## Run Scripts

-Inside the project directory run:
+Inside the project directory run using `npm` or `yarn`:

-- `yarn start` - runs the app in the development mode.
+- `start` - runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-- `yarn test` - launches the test runner in the interactive watch mode.
+- `test` - launches the test runner in the interactive watch mode.
-- `yarn build` - builds the app for production to the `build` folder.
+- `build` - builds the app for production to the `build` folder.
-- `yarn build:serve` - run a local static build using the production build using serve library.
+- `build:serve` - run a local static build using the production build using serve library.
 Install `npm install -g serve`.
-- `yarn build:profile` - profiling production build.
+- `build:profile` - profiling production build.
-- `yarn eject` - exposes content of `react-script` package
+- `eject` - exposes content of `react-script` package
-- `yarn lint` - lints project files according to Airbnb — as part of their style guide 👍 — it provides an ESLint configuration that anyone can use and it is the standard.
+- `lint` - lints project files according to Airbnb — as part of their style guide 👍 — it provides an ESLint configuration that anyone can use and it is the standard.
-- `yarn fix` - fix lints issues according to style guide set.
+- `fix` - fix lints issues according to style guide set.
-- `yarn format` - will format your code prettier using opinionated settings inside `.prettierrc` file.
+- `format` - will format your code prettier using opinionated settings inside `.prettierrc` file.
-- `yarn isready` - will check if the code is ready for showtime (production), run lint, format and build.
+- `isready` - will check if the code is ready for showtime (production), run lint, format and build.
-- `yarn test:e2e` - run e2e integration testing with the help of Jest & Puppeteer.
+- `test:e2e` - run e2e integration testing with the help of Jest & Puppeteer.
-- `yarn test:e2e-watch` - same as test:e2e just with a watcher.
+- `test:e2e-watch` - same as test:e2e just with a watcher.
-- `yarn test:e2e-alone` - stand-alone e2e integration testing NodeJS script for testing using Puppeteer.
+- `test:e2e-alone` - stand-alone e2e integration testing NodeJS script for testing using Puppeteer.
-- `yarn test:debug` - debug your jest tests using the debugger statement, more info [here](https://medium.com/react-courses/six-best-debugging-options-to-crush-your-reacts-bugs-like-a-champion-70b11b6a1a2d).
+- `test:debug` - debug your jest tests using the debugger statement, more info [here](https://medium.com/react-courses/six-best-debugging-options-to-crush-your-reacts-bugs-like-a-champion-70b11b6a1a2d).
-- `yarn coverage` - this test is to create a coverage report at needs extra setting in order to work as expected.
+- `coverage` - this test is to create a coverage report at needs extra setting in order to work as expected.
 - `analyze` - source-map-explorer to Analyzer Bundle.
 - `analyzer` - uses cra-bundle-analyzer to Analyzer Bundle.